 LIBERTY TREE TAVERN

-Disney did away with Liberty Tree Tavern's ala carte menu which is a shame.
-Now you basically get a Thanksgiving dinner.
+Disney did away with Liberty Tree Tavern's ala carte menu, which is a shame.

 O'HANA AT THE POLYNESIAN RESORT